VanillaTweaks/packs-old/datapacks/1.18/custom_armor_stands/notes.md

 	- nearest
 	- use mouse
 - custom_armor_stands trigger functionality
+	- error out when armor stand is unloaded
 - compiling the book pages based on book data & properties of selected armor stand
 - compiling the book lore based on clipboard/macro
 - apply operations from storage onto armor stand